keeganridgley107/guild_msg_app/README.md

     - challenge myself with db once mvp is working
 - front end is hard.
     - just spent too much time on centering columns and text, taking the dog out to refocus

-### todo

-- socket is showing conns from multiple clients but not emiting msg responses to multiple clients
+- socket is showing connections from multiple clients but not emiting msg responses to multiple clients
     - SOLVED: broadcast flag would help on the emits!
-- tried to use json as quick db solution but it failed to prove any easier than sqlite
 - emit causes namespace error when hit with loaded_messages in index()

+### Todo

+- tried to use local json file as quick storage solution but it failed to provide a benefit
+    - time / memory trade off of json insert & load will likely end up worse at scale
+        - using a local csv file, hashtable or an actual sqlite db would be more optimal long term solutions
+- focused on real time communications first with socket design, would have been smart to implement storage earlier in retrospect
+- possible work-around solution for message storage is to update the template html once messages have been appended to message-window div